List of Tracy Beaker Returns characters: Elektra Perkins

 Many events during the series, like Elektra's defensive behaviour during Gus's adoption, have led viewers to the idea that she is a lesbian.
-She also had a Pride flag in her bedroom in the Elm Tree House and a poster with the pride colours on it in her apartment in Season 8.
+She also had a Pride flag in her bedroom in the Elm Tree House and a poster with the pride colours on it in her apartment in series 8.
 It was also confirmed on Twitter by Elly Brewer that Elektra is gay, but never had the chance to explore that part of her storyline, been as Elektra left in between series 1 and 2 of The Dumping Ground.
 Because the actress Jessica Revell had joined a drama school, but she was told she could not work as an actor while she was attending the school.
 However, her appearance in After the DG explored this part of her character by having her meet a girl who she ends up dating in the end.

-Elektra was seen to appear alongside Sapphire, Frank, Johnny and Lily in a mini-series titled, "The Dumping Ground Dish Up".
+Elektra was seen to appear alongside Sapphire, Frank, Johnny and Lily in a mini-series titled The Dumping Ground Dish Up.

-Elektra returned for two episodes in Series 5 of "The Dumping Ground", along with Frank Matthews, Johnny Taylor and Tee Taylor to try and stop Ashdene Ridge/The Dumping Ground being knocked down she made her last appearance on the 16th Dec 2017 but was on After the DG in 2018.
+Elektra returned for two episodes in series 5 of The Dumping Ground, along with Frank Matthews, Johnny Taylor and Tee Taylor to try to stop Ashdene Ridge/The Dumping Ground being knocked down she made her last appearance on the 16th Dec 2017 but was on After the DG in 2018.

-Elektra returned for one episode of The Dumping Ground, to help Tyler and Jody try and run away together to St Lucia.
+Elektra returned for one episode of The Dumping Ground, to help Tyler and Jody try to run away together to St Lucia.